 I would also highly recommend that you hire a consultant that is an experienced laundromat owner.
 There are some unique peculiarities to our industry that an experienced owner will be able to help you navigate.
 Trust me on this one.
 Hire a consultant to help you purchase a laundromat deal.
 I consider it a necessary investment.
 It could save you thousands of dollars.
 In fact, probably would have saved me literally tens of thousands of dollars on one of my laundromat acquisitions.

 This investment will pay you back multiple times over.
-You can find an experienced owner to consult with by checking out one of the laundromat forums, or find a laundromat consultant.
+You can find an experienced owner to consult with by checking out one of the laundromat forums, or finding a laundromat consultant.

 We do provide that service, as well, but this is genuinely not a pitch for your business.
 It is a plea for your benefit us.
 Use us if you feel that’s the best fit for you, but even if it isn’t, find a qualified consultant!

 While we’re on the subject of investing in a team to help set you on the road to success, another wise idea is to seek some legal counsel.
 There are two specific roles to task a lawyer with.

 The first task I would give to a lawyer is to help you include contingencies in your purchase agreement in the event that the laundromat does not perform as advertised.
 Being an all-cash business, it can be difficult to pinpoint the real income of a laundromat.
 It is crucial that there is an agreed-upon plan if the income is significantly lower than what the seller claimed.

 The second task I would give to a lawyer is to read through the lease agreement and purchase agreement.
 A lawyer will be able to alert you to any pitfalls that may be lurking in the legal jargon.
 I still highly encourage you to read through both the lease agreement and purchase agreement yourself.
 It’s one of the few things I did right while purchasing my first laundromat.